About PW2PA Alliance

-- Provision of infrastructure that provides and drives lasting benefits to the community
+- provision of infrastructure that provides and drives lasting benefits to the community;

-- Minimisation of environmental impacts from construction and operation
+- minimisation of environmental impacts from construction and operation;

-- Minimisation of resource consumption and the disposal of waste to landfill.
+- minimisation of resource consumption and the disposal of waste to landfill.

-- Create memorable and exciting daily experience
+- create memorable and exciting daily experience for the public;

-- Deliver enhanced functionality within the project scope
+- deliver enhanced functionality within the project scope;

-- Draw on the local landscape and community influences.
+- draw on the local landscape and community influences.